searchableguy/whiz/README.md

 ## 🤗 Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## 🔖 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details